bluedynamics/noeku.linguacollage/README.rst

 You can fork it and work on the project.
 We are waiting for your pull requests.

-Maintainers of noeku.linguacollage is Jens Klein.
+Maintainer of noeku.linguacollage is Jens Klein.
-We appreciate any contribution and if a release is needed to be done on pypi, please just contact one of us.
+We appreciate any contribution and if a release is needed to be done on pypi: please just contact one of us `BlueDynamics Developers <dev@bluedynamics.com>`_.

 Contributors
 ============